Vladimir Lenin: Civil War and the Polish–Soviet War: 1918–1920

 Lenin expected Russia's aristocracy and bourgeoisie to oppose his government but believed that the numerical superiority of the lower classes, coupled with the Bolsheviks' organizational skills, would ensure a swift victory.
 He did not anticipate the intensity of the violent opposition that ensued.
 The resulting Russian Civil War (1917–1923) pitted the Bolshevik Red Army against the anti-Bolshevik Whites, with the Reds ultimately emerging victorious.
 The conflict also included ethnic clashes and anti-Bolshevik peasant and left-wing uprisings across the former Empire.
 Historians often view the civil war as two conflicts: one between revolutionaries and counter-revolutionaries, and another among different revolutionary factions.

 The White armies were formed by former Tsarist officers, including Anton Denikin's Volunteer Army in South Russia, Alexander Kolchak's forces in Siberia, and Nikolai Yudenich's troops in the Baltic states.
 The Whites gained support from 35,000 members of the Czech Legion, who allied with the Committee of Members of the Constituent Assembly (Komuch), an anti-Bolshevik government in Samara.
 Western governments, angered by the Treaty of Brest-Litovsk and fearing Bolshevik calls for world revolution, also backed the Whites.
-In 1918, Britain, France, the U.S., Canada, Italy, and Serbia landed 10,000 troops in Murmansk and Kandalaksha, while British, American, and Japanese forces landed in Vladivostok.
+In 1918, Britain, France, the U.S., Canada, Italy, and Serbia landed 10,000 troops in Murmansk and Kandalaksha, while British, US, and Japanese forces landed in Vladivostok.
 Western troops soon withdrew, offering only material support, but Japan remained, seeking territorial gains.

 Lenin tasked Trotsky with forming the Red Army, with Trotsky organizing a Revolutionary Military Council in September 1918 and serving as chairman until 1925.
 Lenin allowed former Tsarist officers to serve in the Red Army, monitored by military councils.
 The Reds controlled Moscow, Petrograd, and most of Great Russia, while the Whites were fragmented and geographically scattered on the peripheries.
 The Whites' Russian supremacism alienated national minorities.
 The White Terror was more spontaneous than the state-sanctioned Red Terror.
 Antisemitism proved to be a major issue during the Civil War, and while both sides attacked Jewish communities (see Pogroms during the Russian Civil War), the Whites successfully used antisemitism in anti-Bolshevik propaganda by blaming the Jews for the revolution and the alleged conspiracy behind it.
 Lenin, in his turn, blamed capitalists for inflaming antisemitism and condemned it in general.